CDCgov/prime-simplereport/README.md

         granted-roles: ADMIN
 ```

-current role types are `ADMIN`, `USER`, and `ENTRY_ONLY`.
+current role types are `ADMIN`, `USER`, `ENTRY_ONLY`, `ALL_FACILITIES`, and `NO_ACCESS`.
 You can check `backend/src/main/java/gov/cdc/usds/simplereport/config/authorization/OrganizationRole.java` for a list of available roles

 `ADMIN` - an organization admin with full access to their organization
 `USER` - a site user the has access to everything in their organization but the gear icon
 `ENTRY_ONLY` - a site user that only has access to the Conduct Test tab
+`ALL_FACILITIES` - a site user that can access all facilities in their organization
+`NO_ACCESS` - a member of an organization who has no permissions without possessing other roles

 #### Site roles